In search of Black Oystercatchers

 Vancouver Island has 3400 km of inspiring coastline, home to thousands of species of marine invertebrates, dozens of different marine mammals, and over 300 species of flying visitors: resident & migratory seabirds, shorebirds, and coastal waterfowl.
 Suquash beaches provide a stop over for some.

 Suquash means “the place where seal meat is cut into strips.”
 Kwakiutl peoples from up the coast and elsewhere historically hunted seals and brought them to Suquash shores to clean and prepare the meat.
 Imagine the activity and cultural history in days gone by.
-As we prepared to leave my mind’s eye saw a vision of a group of long ago dugout canoes drug up on shore… I heard the laughter of families gathered around a campfire, helping with the seal catch.
-I saw excitement in the listener’s eyes as hunters tell stories of the day’s seal hunt….
-Giving thanks as meats are prepared and skins, sinews, and blubber cared for as they had been taught by their elders, and elder’s elders from the beginning….
-Generations of families harvesting in a sustainable partnership with the land.
+As we prepared our gear I saw in my mind’s eye a vision of a group of long ago dugout canoes at he water’s edge.
+I heard the laughter of families gathered around a campfire.
+I imagined many hands helping with the seal catch.
+I saw excitement in youngsters eyes as hunters told stories of the seal hunt….
+Giving thanks as meats were prepared, the skins, sinews, and blubber cared for as they had been taught by their elders, and elder’s elders from the beginning….
+Generations of families harvesting in a partnership with nature and the the land.

 However only wildlife and the memory of souls live there now.
 Nature has taken over, giving to the fortunate a treasure chest of rich marine wilderness lore, rain forest habitat, and indigenous history.